 A native of Rockport, Mass., Amy graduated from the College of the Holy Cross and resides on Capitol Hill in Washington, D.C.

-As a leading expert in polling and market research, Alex specializes in translating complex studies into stories and actionable recommendations.
-He has conducted hundreds of polls, focus groups and other research instruments dealing with message testing, competitive positioning, brand architecture, and audience segmentation.
-His research helped prominent foundations and issue advocacy organizations, and his corporate clients have included Fortune 500 corporations such as Microsoft, Pfizer, IBM, Ford and Comcast.
+Alex specializes in translating research into compelling stories and actionable recommendations.
+He has conducted hundreds of polls, focus groups and other research instruments for clients ranging from major public affairs, nonprofit and media organizations to corporations such as Microsoft, Amazon, Pfizer, IBM, Ford and Comcast.